 Michael J. Flynn, Professor of Electrical Engineering at Stanford University, is best-known for the [SIMD, SISD, MISD, MIMD] classification and the first detailed discussion of super scalar design.
 He was founder and senior consultant to Palyn Associates, a leading computer design company; founder and Vice President of American Supercomputers; and a partner at Paragon Partners, a venture capital partnership.
 Prof. Flynn received the IEEE/ACM Eckert-Mauchley and Harry Goode Memorial Awards in 1992 and 1995, respectively.

-Oliver Pell, VP of Engineering
+Georgi Gaydadjiev, VP of Dataflow Software Engineering

 Georgi Gaydadjiev has a long lasting experience in designing various computer systems in both Industry and Academia for more than 25 years.
 Most recently, he was granted a Chaired Professorship in Computer Systems Engineering at Chalmers University of Technology in Sweden.
 Georgi has three Best Paper Awards (ICS-10, USENIX/SAGE-06), one of his projects won CES Design & Engineering Showcase Award in 1999 and his academic research for the last 12 years was funded by the European Commission, National Agencies in the Netherlands and Sweden and Google in USA.

 Simon is responsible for development, production and delivery of the hardware, boards and systems used in Maxeler’s dataflow computing systems.
 He has extensive experience in design and manufacture of high performance digital processing electronics at employers from the BBC to commercial & military avionics providers.
 Most recently he co-architected a new generation of audio and video signal processors at broadcast equipment supplier Snell.
 Simon holds a BSc summa cum laude in Electrical and Electronic Engineering from the University of Edinburgh.